Unicorn-OS/GPU-PV.Hyperion/graph/Hyper-V/Issue/Runescape/readme.md

-# Runescape can only Start Once per VM boot!
+# Issue: Runescape can only Start Once per VM boot!
 If you exit the game client and try to start it a second time, you'll get: "The RuneScape client suffered from an error"

-# Fix:
+## Fix:
-Restart entire vm, and then start the game!
+Restart entire vm, and then start the game.

+# Issue: Rebooting vm causes Entire pc Locks Up